Top 10 Web App Security Risks & Tips to Prevent

 Insufficient Transport Layer Protection (SSL/TLS)

 Insufficient transport layer protection (SSL/TLS) can leave web applications vulnerable to data breaches.
-Organizations should ensure that all of their web applications require HTTPS connections and use the latest encryption protocols, such as TLS 1.2 or higher.
+Organizations should ensure that all their web applications require HTTPS connections and use the latest encryption protocols, such as TLS 1.2 or higher.

 They should also regularly monitor their website for any security vulnerabilities and have an effective backup plan in place for when something goes wrong.